hapax/hapax.github.io/assets/simple-physics.md

 from their origin after $n$ steps.

-Remarkably, it does not matter how many dimensions the walker moves in!
+Remarkably, it does not matter how many dimensions the walker moves
-The result is just as true for a drunkard wandering a two-dimensional streetscape, an atom jiggling around in a three-dimensional gas, or an alien bacterium foraging in 216 dimensions.
+in: the result is just as true for a drunkard wandering a two-dimensional streetscape, an atom jiggling around in a three-dimensional gas, or a virtual bacterium foraging in 216 dimensions.
 We will prove the result in this section, first in 1D, and then extend almost immediately to many dimensions.
 Although the math isn't hard, some may find it tedious, so feel free